-The construction of St. John the Evangelist Church represents Bishop John Medley’s influence and his ecclesiastical vision for New Brunswick.
-Bishop Medley, who arrived from England in 1845, intended to spread Anglicanism throughout New Brunswick with the construction of Gothic Revival churches.
+The establishment of St. John the Evangelist Church marks Bishop John Medley’s influence and his religious vision for New Brunswick.
+Upon his arrival from England in 1845, Bishop Medley intended to propagate Anglicanism across New Brunswick by building Gothic Revival churches.

-The construction of this church demonstrates the liturgical needs of the local community.
-Discussion concerning the construction of a church began in 1851, when it was decided that families in the lower part of Douglas Parish had for too long been “destitute of church privileges”.
-The original plans, which were drawn in 1852, were altered in 1853 by John Henry Hokeswell of London, England and called for a stone church.
+The church’s construction illustrates the liturgical needs of the local community.
+Debates about building a church began in 1851, with the consensus that families in the lower Douglas Parish had been deprived of church services for too long.
+The original plans, drafted in 1852, were modified by John Henry Hokeswell of London, England in 1853 to accommodate a stone structure.